shusugmt/gobgp-tutorial/README.md

 ## Prerequisites

-- VirtualBox
+- VirtualBox 5.1.12 r112440
-- Vagrant
+- Vagrant 1.9.1
 - following Vagrant plugins (for vSRX box)
-    - vagrant-host-shell
+    - vagrant-host-shell 0.0.4
-    - vagrant-junos
+    - vagrant-junos 0.2.1

-Tested on Mac OS X but should work on both Windows/Linux too.
+Tested on my MacBook Pro running  Mac OS X El Captan 10.11.6, but should work on both Windows/Linux too.
 If you find any problem, please report it through opening an issue.

 ## Getting started